k-vyn/framer-ios-kit/README.md

 ![](https://dl.dropboxusercontent.com/u/143270556/ioskit/relationship.png)

-When you declare a constraint, you can set a constraint as a layer instead of a integer.
+When you declare a constraint, you can set a constraint as a layer instead of an integer.
 For example, if you have two layers (boxA & boxB) you can set boxB's top as boxA. <br>

 <pre>
 boxB.constraints =